NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.OverlayNG.md

 by snapping vertices and intersections to a grid
 * <xref href="NetTopologySuite.Noding.ValidatingNoder">ValidatingNoder</xref> - a wrapper which can be used to verify the noding prior to topology building
 * <xref href="NetTopologySuite.Operation.OverlayNG.SegmentExtractingNoder">SegmentExtractingNoder</xref> - requires node-clean input, and provides very fast noding

+## Topology Correction / Conversion
+As noted above, the overlay process can handle polygonal inputs which are invalid according to the OGC topology model in certain limited ways.
+These invalid conditions are:
+* rings which self-touch at discrete points (sometimes called inverted shells and exverted holes).
+* rings which touch along line segments (i.e. topology collapse).

+These invalidities are corrected during the overlay process.

+Some of these invalidities are considered as valid in other geometry models.
+By peforming a self-overlay these inputs can be converted into the JTS OGC topological model.

 ## Codebase
 * Defines a simple, full-featured topology model, with clear semantics.